zextras/tech-doc/source/carbonio/architecture.rst

-With optional components we denote all those |carbonio| roles that add functionalities to the core components and are denoted by orange boxes in :numref:`fig-ce-arch`.
+With optional components we denote all those |carbonio| roles that add functionalities to the core components and are denoted by orange boxes in :numref:`fig-cb-arch`.
 In a Multi-Server installation they can be installed on any node, provided the dependencies are respected.

 * **Chat**.
 Provides the chat and video call functionalities.
 It